 If you would prefer to only be assigned work by your parent, teacher, tutor or yourself, please ask your linked adult to login to their account and turn recommendations off for you.
 Click here for an article you can share with them explaining how to do this.

-All activities which have been assigned to you by us will be clearly identified in your student account under the 'Recommended by EdPlace' section of your To Do List:
+All activities which have been assigned to you by us will be clearly identified in your student account under the 'Recommended' section of your To Do List:

-Activities which have been assigned by your parent, tutor, teacher or yourself will appear under 'Assigned to you', whilst any activities which have been started but not yet finished will appear under the heading 'In progress activities'.
+Activities which have been assigned by your parent, tutor, teacher or yourself will appear under 'Assigned', whilst any activities which have been started but not yet finished will appear under the heading 'In progress'.

 We hope that this article explains why seeing an activity reassigned to you is nothing to worry about - it's just a second chance to brush up on those skills and really get a trickier concept clear in your mind.
 Think of it as a great opportunity to show off your learning to yourself and others!